 I went out for a run.

 I stepped out into the evening air of Vilnius and felt the fresh summer breeze drifting by.
 With my shadow stretching in front of me, I saw a school stadium approaching, covered in tiny rocks.
-I took a breath deep into my lungs until they were filled to the brim.
-After my two years in Beijing, the only thing I wanted to do was to breathe in, sip air into my lungs, and breathe out, enjoying myself in the cheering freshness of the air.
+I breathed deeply into my lungs until they were filled to the brim.
+After my two years in Beijing, I only wanted to breathe in, sip air into my lungs, and breathe out, enjoying myself in the cheering freshness of the air.

 I did not feel alone.
-I thought to myself that it would be great to meet my fellow runner again the next day and to go for a run together.
+I thought it would be great to meet my fellow runner again the next day and go for a run together.